fbraza/BrazLog/_posts/2021-07-22-Azure-data-storages.md

 #### Purchasing model

-The purchasing model had two options:
+The purchasing model has two options:

 - Based on virtual cores (vCore-based)

 - Based on database transaction units (DTU-based)

 > ***DTU is not available for managed instance***

-Microsoft recomends using the **vCore-based** model because it allows to **independently** select compute and storage resources.
-You pay for compute resources, type and amount of data and log storage, backup storage locaiton (RA-GRS, ZRS or LRS).
+Microsoft recommends using the **vCore-based** model because it allows to **independently** select compute and storage resources.
+You pay for compute resources, type and amount of data and log storage, backup storage location (RA-GRS, ZRS or LRS).
 We focus on the vCore model for the next sections.

 #### Service tier

 You choose service tier for performance and availability.
 It is recommended to start with **General Purpose** and adjust later based on your need.
-The specific features for each service tiers are show below.
+The specific features for each service tiers are shown below.

 ![]({{ site.baseurl }}/images/2021-07-27-09-data-storage.png)